 When the stakes are higher, should you make cautious business decisions or riskier ones?
 The answer might surprise you.

-“Five years ago, most farmers were making money, but now they are losing money,” says Ray Massey, ag economist, University of Missouri Extension.
+“Five years ago, most farmers were making money, but now they are losing money,” says Ray Massey, professor and ag economist, University of Missouri Extension.
 “You’d think people would be more conservative.
-But farmers may think they need to take the risk because they are losing money.”
+But farmers may think they need to go all out and take the risk because they are losing money.”

 Loss aversion, a behavioral economics concept, explains the pain of losing is psychologically twice as powerful as the pleasure of gaining.